Ligularia songarica

 What's the taxonomical classification of Ligularia songarica?

-Ligularia songarica belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within the class Equisetopsida and the subclass Magnoliidae, it is further organized into the order Asterales.
-This plant is a member of the family Asteraceae, which is a large and diverse group of flowering plants.
-More specifically, it is categorized under the genus Ligularia, with its specific identity being defined by the species name songarica.
+Ligularia songarica belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
+Following its taxonomic hierarchy, it is situated in the class Equisetopsida and the subclass Magnoliidae.
+As a member of the order Asterales, it falls under the family Asteraceae, which is a large group of flowering plants.
+Finally, its specific biological identity is defined by the genus Ligularia and the species songarica.

 | Taxonomic Rank | Classification |